magento/devdocs/guides/v2.1/architecture/archi_perspectives/components/modules/mod_depend_types.md

 redirect_from: /guides/v1.0/architecture/modules/mod_depend_types.html
 ---

-## Two types of dependencies {#m2devgde-moddep-declare-dep}

-There are two types of Magento {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} dependencies: hard and soft.
+## Module install order

 Magento installs modules in the following order:

 1. The module serving as a dependency for another module
 2. The module dependent on it

+## Two types of dependencies {#m2devgde-moddep-declare-dep}

+There are two types of Magento {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} dependencies: hard and soft.

 ### Hard dependencies

-Modules with a *hard dependency* on another module cannot function without the module it depends on.
+A module with a *hard dependency* on another module cannot function without the module it depends on.
 These modules:

 * Contain code that directly uses logic from another module, as for the latter module's instances, class constants, static methods, public class properties, interfaces, and traits.
 * Contain strings that include class names, method names, class constants, class properties, interfaces, and traits from another module.